edebill/modulecounts/README.md

 Uses 'rake cron' to poll all known repos for data each night.

+May fail in development if you have ipv6 enabled - seems to cause problems connecting to some repositories.

 Dev Setup
 ---------

-Runs on Heroku cedar stack with MRI 2.1.2
+Runs on Heroku cedar stack with MRI 2.3.2

 To run bundle install: